bigfix/developer.bigfix.com/site/guide/basics/strings-and-numbers.md

 The basic building blocks of the relevance language are numbers, strings and the expressions that combine them.

-The "Q:" is the relevance query that is being run and the, "A:" is the answer to our query.
+The "Q:" is the relevance query that is being run and the "A:" is the answer to our query.
 We will discover that queries can be complex and the answers to a query can be of any type, but more on that soon!

 ## Strings and Integers

-Strings are a set of characters (a-z,0-9,!@#$) that are surrounded by quotes.
+Strings are sets of characters (a-z,0-9,!@#$) that are surrounded by quotes.
 To start, we will write a relevance string that outputs, "hello world"
 {{#example}}
 Q: "hello world"
 A: hello world